The landscape along the Tibetan plateau was a blank canvas, a desert of snow, flat arid land, unending.

 That was until the train arrived in Lhasa during nightfall, 31 hours past leaving Xi’an and I traversed the remaining distance in a taxi towards my hostel, passing roadside billboards advertising Budweiser along the way.

-It was late next morning, 10 am, when the town awoke.
-It had been in a slumber, slow-paced and sleepy, the sun rising softly, a slow burn.
+It was late next morning, 10 am, when we, the town-folk, awoke; everything was still in a slumber, slow-paced and sleepy.

 The sun rose softly, followed by the slow burn of the impending day.